ktelep/vagrant-Zabbix/README.md

 vagrant-Zabbix
 ==============

-This VagrantFile provides a Zabbix 2.4 server installed on CentOS 6.7.
-After vagrant up, connect to the VM on 192.168.33.10:80 in a web browser and complete the setup.
+This VagrantFile provides a Zabbix 3.2 server installed on Ubuntu Trusty.
+After vagrant up, connect to the VM on localhost:8080 and complete the Installation.
+Note you will want to set the mysql User to root and Password to zabbix to complete the install.

-MySQL root password: topsecret
+MySQL root password: zabbix

-Install is based on the steps found here: http://bicofino.io/blog/2015/10/09/install-zabbix-2-dot-4-6-from-source-on-centos/